 b. on money held for the payment of a professional disbursement if the person to whom the money is owed has requested a delay in settlement;

 c. on an advance from us into our general client account to fund a payment on your behalf in excess of funds already held for you in that account;

 d. if there is an agreement to contract out of the provisions of this policy.

 4. If we hold sums of money intermittently on your behalf, in our general client account, during the course of acting on a matter, and the sum in lieu of interest calculated for any single period is £20 or less, we will account to you if the total interest exceeds £200.
 Below that sum we consider that the administrative costs of dealing with the funds would exceed the interest due.

 5. If money is held for a continuous period, and for part of that period it is held in a separate designated client account, we will account to you for a sum in lieu of interest for the rest of the period when the money was held in a general client account regardless of whether it is less than £200.

 6. We will usually calculate and pay interest once your matter has been concluded unless interim payments are appropriate (for example in long running trust matters).

-7. In calculating interest we will apply a rate that we believe reflects the market rate of interest paid on an instant access current account offered by a UK high street bank over the period when interest is due.
-We will publish interest rates, together with this policy, on our website at www.moonbeever.com
+7. In calculating interest we will apply a rate that we believe reflects the market rate of interest paid on a current account offered by a UK high street bank over the period when interest is due and will periodically publish interest rates, together with this policy, on our website at www.moonbeever.com

 8. We will review the interest rates quarterly and also whenever the Bank of England changes its Bank Rate.